 Given the different uses for assessment, it is critical for educators to select the appropriate types of tests.
 At LPS, there are several types of assessments used to help gather information about student learning.
 Besides classroom-based assessment tests, LPS conducts several large-scale assessments on a districtwide basis.

-At elementary students take the i-Ready assessment in the fall and again in the spring. i-Ready is a computer adaptive diagnostic assessment in reading and mathematics and provides valuable data about a student’s individual instructional needs, and helps monitor growth towards academic benchmarks and grade level expectations.
+At elementary and middle school students take the i-Ready assessment in the fall and again in the spring. i-Ready is a computer adaptive diagnostic assessment in reading and mathematics and provides valuable data about a student’s individual instructional needs, and helps monitor growth towards academic benchmarks and grade level expectations.

-At middle and high school, students take the Measures of Academic Progress (MAP) assessment which is a computer adaptive test designed to give teachers real-time instructional information on students as well a national comparison.
+At high school students take the Measures of Academic Progress (MAP) assessment which is a computer adaptive test designed to give teachers real-time instructional information on students as well a national comparison.

-The Scholastic Aptitude Test (SAT) assessment measures student preparedness for college level course work in the core areas of critical reading, writing and math.
-All eleventh grade students are required to take the SAT as part of the Colorado Student Assessment Program.
-Eleventh grade public school students in Colorado can also add the Essay section of the test to their SAT at no cost (students must opt-in if they wish to take the Essay section)..
+The Preliminary Scholastic Aptitude Test (PSAT) and Scholastic Aptitude Test (SAT) measures student preparedness for college level course work in the core areas of critical reading, writing and math.
+All ninth and tenth grade students are required to take the PSAT and all eleventh grade students are required to take the SAT as part of the Colorado Student Assessment Program.
+Eleventh grade public school students in Colorado can also add the Essay section of the test to their SAT at no cost (students must opt-in if they wish to take the Essay section).